jerps/rss-ticker/README.md

-## rss-ticker v0.5.0 - A html custom element (web component) that implements an RSS/Atom ticker
+## rss-ticker v0.6.0 - A html custom element (web component) that implements an RSS/Atom ticker

 ***

 ### License

-rss-ticker is [MIT Licensed](LICENSE.txt).
+rss-ticker is [MIT Licensed](LICENSE).
 You may use, distribute and copy it under the license terms.

 ### Changes

+* v0.6.0 (september 28, 2019)

+  * Misc. changes & bugfixes.

 * v0.5.0 (september 15, 2019)